hoanhan101/gray/_posts/2020-03-24-brief-history-scaling-linkedin.md

 tags: [microservices, linkedin]
 ---

-- Started as a single monolithic application, Leo
+- Started as a single monolithic application, Leo, that hosted various pages, handled business logic and connected to a handful of databases
 - Needed to manage a network of member connections and scale independent of Leo so built a new system for their member graph
   - Used Java RPC for communication, Apache Lucene for search capabilities
 - Introduced replica DBs as the site grew